 Conversation in a channel vs chat in Microsoft Teams

 Many users prefer to use group chats to discuss work projects, share insights and leave feedback.
-This is a more familiar way of communication – like popular instant messengers like WhatsApp – and it’s ‘closer’ to users.
+This is a more familiar way of communication – similar to popular instant messengers like WhatsApp – and it’s ‘closer’ to users.

 However, communicating in channels sometimes makes much more sense when it comes to team collaboration.